jacklaaa89/CodeAnalyser/README.md

      }
 }
 ```
-As you can see above there are four methods that have to be defined in the ```MetricInterface``` interface. ```getResults()``` is the method that is called to gather the result from the analyis. ```init()``` is called when the metric class is first initialised and passes all of the imformation regarding the file we are about to analyse, including the Parser and Lexer instances that were used to parse the source file. ```destroy()``` is called when all of the metrics have completed their analusis on a particular file.
+As you can see above there are four abstract methods that have to be defined in the ```MetricAbstract``` class. ```getResults()``` is the method that is called to gather the result from the analyis. ```init()``` is called when the metric class is first initialised and passes all of the imformation regarding the file we are about to analyse, including the Parser and Lexer instances that were used to parse the source file. ```destroy()``` is called when all of the metrics have completed their analusis on a particular file.

 The most important method ```onParserEvent()``` is called when the system matches rules defined in the grammar.
 So for instance if the system walks the tree and matches a method declaration (as defined in the grammar) this event will be fired in each of the different metrics with an ```EventState``` object which passes the event that was triggered and the segment of the source parse tree that matched the rule.